While you build your survey, you have two survey design options:

-An open-ended question is a free text box which allows a survey respondent to type in a response while a closed-ended question is when a respondent is forced to choose among shown answer options.
+An open-ended question is a free text box that allows a survey respondent to type in a response, while a closed-ended question is when a respondent is forced to choose among shown answer options.

 The good news is you only have 2 options.
 The bad news is you only have 2 options.

-At the end of the post it will be up to you to determine the correct sequence of questions which work best for your survey including the number of open-ended and closed-ended questions.
+At the end of the post, it will be up to you to determine the correct sequence of questions that work best for your survey, including the number of open-ended and closed-ended questions.

-Exploring lends more towards open-ended questions and qualitative market research.
-Measuring lends more towards quantitative market research and close-ended questions.
+Exploring lends more toward open-ended questions and qualitative market research.
+Measuring lends more toward quantitative market research and close-ended questions.